Self-paced

 X_test_sel.to_csv("/workspaces/machine-learning-content/assets/clean_titanic_test.csv", index=False)

-Therefore, the best practice is to split the data into two sets: training and test prior to feature selection, which will be performed only on the training data and then applied to both.
+Therefore, the best practice is to split the data into two sets: training and testing, which will be performed only on the training data and then applied to both.
 In this way, we ensure that this process and the model are being validated fairly.

 In this case, using Chi-square feature selection, the most important features are Pclass, Sex, Parch, Fare and Embarked.